Page content - Click to jump to section

 - 1.2 Fentanyl is Shockingly Potent

-- 1.6 Signs and Symptoms of Fentanyl Dependency/Addiction
+- 2 Signs and Symptoms of Fentanyl Use, Abuse, Addiction & Facts

 What is Fentanyl?

-The drug is a synthetic drug that mimics other opiates – blocking the brain’s ability to perceive pain, creating a “downer effect” on the user, which induces a state of relaxation and euphoria.
+Doctors prescribe fentanyl to patients who are dealing with great pain from surgeries (or other ailments, like cancer).
+Fentanyl is a synthetic drug that mimics other opiates.
+Therefore it’s active ingredient is functionally the same as what users become addicted to in heroin (the opium poppy).
+Fentanyl is not new, as it was initially created in 1959 by Paul Janssen of Janssen Pharmaceuticals, but it was not until the 1990s when the transdermal patch became a very popular option for doctors to offer patients that it’s notoriety really started growing.
+Fentanyl works by blocking the brain’s ability to perceive pain, creating a “downer effect” on the user, which induces a state of relaxation and euphoria.
 Because fentanyl is so powerful, it has a high potential for addiction and abuse.
 However, the high is short-lived, making it easier for recreational users to overdose.

 Fentanyl is Shockingly Potent